 In addition to the new attractions, Disneyland burnished its centerpiece Sleeping Beauty Castle with a fresh coat of paint, royal accoutrements, cutting-edge lighting, and other enhancements.
 Guests who sent in their Disney vacation snapshots were featured in The Happiest Faces on Earth...A Disney Family Album.
-Artists position the small photos to create large photo collages of classic Disney attractions and characters.
-And sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.
+Artists incorporated the small photos to create large photo collages of classic Disney attractions and characters.
+Sister park Disney's California Adventure introduced a Block Party Bash to commemorate the anniversary.

 The Happiest Celebration on Earth at Disney World

 Disneyland may be the park where it all began and the focal point of the 50th anniversary event, but Disney World joined the festivities with a slew of new attractions.